Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/arc_automanage_machine_configuration_custom_linux/_index.md

 In this scenario, we will be using the ArcBox Client virtual machine for the configuration authoring - and connect to a nested Linux VM.

 You can [connect to the ArcBox machine as described in the documentation](/azure_jumpstart_arcbox/itpro/#connecting-to-the-arcbox-client-virtual-machine) and perform the following:
+You can [connect to the ArcBox machine as described in the documentation](../../../../../azure_jumpstart_arcbox/ITPro/#connecting-to-the-arcbox-client-virtual-machine) and perform the following:

 - Open Visual Studio Code from the desktop shortcut.
 - Install the [Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh).

 ![Screenshot of installing the Remote - SSH extension](./02.png)

-Open Hyper-V Manager and determine the IP address of the ArcBox-Ubuntu-01 VM:
+Open Hyper-V Manager and determine the IP address of the *ArcBox-Ubuntu-01* VM:

 ![Screenshot of Hyper-V Manager](./03.png)